-About 60% of residents and agencies indicated they generally are not dealing with mental health issues in their daily lives.
-The assessment has nearly 35% of respondents dealing with mental health issues.
-This is almost double the national norm estimate that one in five American adults will have one or more mental illness.
+About 67% of residents and agencies indicated they generally are not dealing with mental health issues in their daily lives.
+National norms estimate one in five American adults will have one or more mental illness, and the respondents to this assessment are nearly one and a half times greater.